o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/_index.md

 + **[PhysX](/docs/user-guide/gems/reference/physx/)** - Provides integration for the [NVIDIA PhysX SDK](https://developer.nvidia.com/physx-sdk) into O3DE\.
 The integration provided includes a suite of components, configuration via the editor, Script Canvas integration, PhysX Visual Debugger integration, and a simplified API abstraction layer for games\.

   For more information, see [PhysX](/docs/user-guide/gems/reference/physx/)\.
-+ **[PhysX Characters](/docs/user-guide/gems/reference/physx-characters/)** - Provides integration for character controllers and ragdolls\.
-To enable the PhysX Characters gem, you must first enable the [PhysX](/docs/user-guide/gems/reference/physx/) gem\.

-  For more information, see [PhysX Characters](/docs/user-guide/gems/reference/physx-characters/)\.
 + **[PhysX Debug](/docs/user-guide/gems/reference/physx-debug/)** - Provides debug visualizations of PhysX scene geometry that you can enable with console commands and other tools\.

   For more information, see [PhysX Debug](/docs/user-guide/gems/reference/physx-debug/)\.